 1294 Beacon St.

-Los Amigos Taqueria is a fast-casual restaurant serving authentic Mexican cuisine with a contemporary twist.
-The menu includes fish tacos and specialty burritos like Surf & Turf, with grilled steak, grilled shrimp, Spanish rice, black beans, jack cheese, pico de gallo, and romaine lettuce, drizzled with smoky chipotle crema.
+This fast and casual restaurant serves authentic Mexican cuisine with a contemporary twist.
+You’ll find fish tacos and specialty burritos like Surf & Turf, with grilled steak, grilled shrimp, Spanish rice, black beans, jack cheese, pico de gallo, and romaine lettuce, drizzled with smoky chipotle crema.
 Diners can also create their own burritos, quesadillas, bowls, and salads.
-Los Amigos is open Sunday, to 9 p.m., and Monday through Saturday, 11 a.m. to 9:30 p.m
+The taqueria also has an excellent selection of vegetarian options, including a dessert quesadilla—a grilled tortilla filled with Nutella and sweet fried plantains.

 Hops N Scotch